UniconLabs/java-keystore-ssl-test/README.md

 `java Test https://www.google.com`

-To compile first and the use, execute:
+To compile first and then use, execute:

 ```
 javac Test.java